tclick/fluctmatch/README.md

 determine the springs available within the system.
 The current code base as been completely retooled allowing for easier definitions of additional coarse-grain models, additions to analysis, and implementation of other MD packages.
-Because MDAnalysis 0.16.2+ has also been employed (compared with 0.10.0 for fluctmatch 2.0), greater improvements have been made in the efficiency of the code.
+Because MDAnalysis 2.0+ has also been employed (compared with 0.10.0 for fluctmatch 2.0), greater improvements have been made in the efficiency of the code.

 ## Features

-- TODO
+- Align trajectories to a reference to remove translation and rotation.
+- Create initial subdirectories for each window of fluctuation matching.
+- Convert an all-atom molecular dynamics (MD) trajectory to a coarse-grain (CG) model.
+- Create the topology files to represent the elastic network model (ENM).
+- Run fluctuation matching for each window.
+- Analyze the data per window.
+- Combine the data into a table for further analysis.
+- Perform JADE independent component analysis (ICA) on the accumulated data.
+- Perform cluster analysis of the data.

 ## Requirements

-- Python >3.10
+- Python >=3.11
+- MDAnalysis >= 2.0
+- click
+- loguru
+- pandas

 ## Installation